Singular/Singular/doc/C-STYLEGUIDE.md

   - interpreter routines have to check their input
-  - use const wherever possible/suitable (especially in declarations of input parameters to functions/methods provided as pointers or references or for methods that do not change the state of an object, consider delaring variables "mutable" whenever suitable)
+  - use const wherever possible/suitable (especially in declarations of input parameters to functions/methods provided as pointers or references or for methods that do not change the state of an object, consider declaring variables "mutable" whenever suitable)

   - kernel routines have to document their requirements,